 Yes.
 It often takes a substantial amount of time and effort to generate a body of work for the HIM thesis.
 You may feel more comfortable committing to the HIM program if you are already proficient with the requisite lab techniques and have already generated data in support of the project.

-Do I need to start the HIM program in the fall term?
+Do I need to start the HUT program in the fall term?

-No. You can enroll in MCB 4903H Honors Directed Readings, the first HIM course, in fall, spring, or summer C term.
+No. You can enroll in MCB 4903H Honors Directed Readings I, the first HUT course, in fall, spring, or summer C term.

-Do I need to complete the HIM coursework in 2 consecutive semesters?
+Do I need to complete the HUT coursework in 2 consecutive semesters?

-No. You must complete one semester of MCB 4903H Honors Directed Readings and a second semester of MCB 4970H Honors Thesis, but enrollment in the 2 courses can be discontinuous.
+No. You must complete one semester of MCB 4903H Honors Directed Readings I and a second semester of MCB 4970H Honors Undergraduate Thesis I, but enrollment in the 2 courses can be discontinuous.

-Can I work on my HIM project for more than 2 semesters?
+Can I work on my HUT project for more than 2 semesters?

-What are the goals for each HIM course?
+What are the goals for each HUT course?

-Directed Readings and Honors Thesis are campus-wide designations for the two classes which comprise the HIM program.
-Students will be expected to conduct benchwork during both classes for a HIM thesis in the Burnett School.
+Honors Directed Readings and Honors Undergraduate Thesis are campus-wide designations for the two classes which comprise the HUT program.

-For MCB 4903H Directed Readings, you will begin working on a research project in your host lab.
+For MCB 4903H Honors Directed Readings I, you will begin working on a research project in your host lab.
 You should become familiar with the background information and experimental procedures relevant to your project.
-You will also form your thesis committee and provide the committee with a copy of your thesis proposal no later than 3 weeks before the last day of classes.
-Additional requirements related to the campus-wide HIM program must be completed as well (HIM Orientation, HIM Thesis Formatting Workshop, submission of the signed Thesis Proposal cover page, and, possibly, registration for the next HIM course).
+You will form your thesis committee within six weeks of beginning Directed Readings I and provide the Burnett Honors College with a list of your committee members.
+The committee should be given a copy of your thesis proposal no later than 3 weeks before the last day of classes.
+Additional requirements related to the campus-wide HUT program must be completed as well (HUT Orientation, workshop attendance, submission of the thesis proposal with a signed cover page to the Office of Honors Research, and, possibly, registration for the next HUT course).

-For MCB 4904H Directed Readings II, you will continue to work on your HIM project.
+For MCB 4904H Honors Directed Readings II, you will continue to work on your HUT project.
 Directed Readings II simply provides extra time to become familiar with the relevant literature and to generate extra data before enrolling in Honors Thesis.
-The thesis proposal may be submitted to your thesis committee during Directed Readings II if you enroll for this class.
-If you know it will take at least 3 semesters to complete your HIM project, take Directed Readings II for the second semester.
+The thesis proposal may be submitted to your thesis committee and Office of Honors Research during Honors Directed Readings II if you enroll for this class.
+If you know it will take at least 3 semesters to complete your HUT project, take Directed Readings II for the second semester.
+Workshop attendance is an additional, campus-wide HUT program requirement.

-For MCB 4970H Honors Thesis, you will complete your project, write your thesis, and hold an oral defense of the thesis.
+For MCB 4970H Honors Undergraduate Thesis I, you will complete your project, write your thesis, and hold an oral defense of the thesis.
 Most students will continue to generate data for their project during the Honors Thesis semester.
 The date of the oral defense should be established as soon as possible: faculty members have very busy schedules, so it may be difficult to pinpoint a time/date when everyone is available for the defense.
 You will also need to provide your committee with a copy of your written thesis no later than 2 weeks before the defense date.
 The thesis should be complete, but committee members may request changes to the written thesis after the oral defense.
-The final written thesis will then be approved by the thesis committee and submitted to the Honors College.
+The final written thesis will then be approved by the thesis committee and uploaded to STARS (Showcase of Text, Archives, Research, and Scholarship).
+A signed Thesis Approval Form will be sent to the Office of Honors Research.
+Additional requirements related to the campus-wide HUT program must be completed as well (thesis format review, plagiarism review, and workshop attendance).

-If you are not ready to defend your thesis at the end of the Honors Thesis semester, you can still enroll for Honors Thesis II.
+If you are not ready to defend your thesis at the end of Honors Undergraduate Thesis I, you can still enroll in Honors Undergraduate Thesis II.
 In this semester, you will continue to work on your project and will complete both the written thesis and oral defense in this term.
+All other requirements of Honors Undergraduate Thesis I, including workshop attendance, will also be completed this term.
+Note that workshop attendance is required for Honors Thesis I, even if you continue with Honors Thesis II.

-Can I participate in other UCF research programs while enrolled in HIM?
+Can I participate in other UCF research programs while enrolled in HUT?

 Yes.
-HIM students are encouraged to participate in the Showcase of Undergraduate Research Excellence (http://www.showcase.ucf.edu/) and to publish their findings in the UCF Undergraduate Research Journal (http://www.urj.ucf.edu/).
-HIM students can also participate in the Research and Mentoring Program (http://ramp.ucf.edu/), the BSBS Program for Undergraduate Research Excellence (http://med.ucf.edu/biomed/academics/student-research/mm-pure/), and other curricular or extracurricular student programs.
+HUT students are encouraged to participate in the Showcase of Undergraduate Research Excellence (http://www.showcase.ucf.edu/) and to publish their findings in the UCF Undergraduate Research Journal (http://www.urj.ucf.edu/).
+HUT students can also participate in Academic Advancement Programs (https://aap.ucf.edu/programs/), the BSBS Program for Undergraduate Research Experience (PURE), and other curricular or extracurricular student programs.

 Can the HIM project substitute for a BSBS restricted elective?